e271828e/Flight.jl/prototypes/kernel/README.md

 rostered.
 The device-staging stand-in retires; the log's terminal endpoint is now §12.4's run-end snapshot in fact.

+**Increment 13 — the binding's runtime half.** §11.6's mapping conventions with their framework-owned instances: `TableBinding` — the table in the type, the claim derived from it, deadzone/expo conditioning in the generic `map_input`, the shared pure helper with an owner — behind the handle's `binding` capability; the bad-datum channel — `report!(handle, MalformedDatum(cause))` into the per-device diagnostic cell, §11.8's ring of sixteen plus suppressed counts under the sentinel-swap drain at frame top and run end, its presentation standing in as loop-side warns and the per-run totals behind `diagnostics(sim)`; and the output side — §14.4's table selectors, `reads` fixed as a labeled NamedTuple resolved at attach and compiled to the one gather `gather(handle, snap)` runs, `map_output` receiving exactly its NamedTuple, and the conformance check completed over both (trait, method) pairs.
+Two stand-ins enter the table.

     julia --project=. test/runtests.jl

 ## What is real here